-Before this site that you're on right now, I had a Tumblr that I used to document my thoughts.
-It was low-key and very all-over-the-place as far as content goes.
-I interviewed interesting people and interspersed throughout were memes, quotes, and pictures of Paris.
+Before I launched this site, I had a Tumblr where I documented my thoughts.
+It was very all over the place as far as content goes, but it was my little corner of the Web and I used it consistently.
+I interviewed local creatives and interspersed throughout were memes, quotes, and pictures of Paris.
+All over the place.

-When I started fresh with Say Hello to the City, I knew my content would need to be more "on brand" and less sporadic.
-While I've learned quite a bit from running this site, the biggest lesson I've learned is that having an online presence (whether that be a website or just a really active Instagram) is important because you never know who's reading.
+When I started fresh with Say Hello to the City, I knew my content would need to be less sporadic and more thoughtful.
+I think I’ve done a decent job of honing in on things and keep my content “on brand”.
+Over the years, I've learned quite a bit from running this site, but the biggest lesson I've learned is that having an online presence is important because you never know who's reading.

-I wrote a guide to Des Moines a few years ago and it seems like people still reference it.
-When I receive random emails in my inbox, it's usually because of that guide.
-And, boy, have I received some emails!
-Like, one time, Emily Henderson, asked me for hotel recommendations in Downtown Des Moines.
-Or just earlier today, someone from Pinterest's HQ reached out about small businesses who use Pinterest here in town.
+I wrote a guide to Des Moines a few years ago and whenever I receive random emails, it's usually because of that guide.
+I receive a lot of random emails, by the way.
+Like, one time, Emily Henderson emailed me asking for hotel recommendations and then another time, someone from Pinterest reached out about local businesses who used their platform.
 WHAT?!

-These sort of opportunities don't happen to everyone and they definitely wouldn't be happening to me if I wasn't consistently churning out content.
-By having a constant web presence, I've found myself on some sort of platform and when you're on a platform, guys, people notice you and opportunities come your way that otherwise wouldn't.
+These sort of opportunities don't happen to everyone and they definitely wouldn't be happening to me if I wasn't regularly churning out content.
+By having a persistent web presence, I've found myself on some sort of platform and when you're on a platform, people tend to notice you and opportunities come your way that otherwise wouldn't.

 The Internet (and social media, too) have changed the art of networking.
-It's so, so easy to shoot someone a message asking for advice and often, they're happy to help you!
-I don't often need home decor advice, but if I ever do need it, I wouldn’t hesitate to email Emily.
+It's so, so easy to shoot someone a message asking for advice and often, they're happy to help!
+I wouldn’t hesitate to email Emily Henderson if I ever found myself in Los Angeles.
 Why not?

-Bottom line: being a creator with regularly scheduled posts is never going to look bad.
-And having that presence online makes it easier for interesting stuff to happen.
-Like, hotel questions from Emily or inquiries from Pinterest HQ.
-The Internet has rid the world of the idea of "the stranger."
+The bottom line is that having an online presence makes it easier for interesting stuff to happen to you.
+Like, emails from Emily Henderson or Pinterest.
+In so many ways, the Internet has rid the world of the idea of "the stranger."

-Because if you think about it, I'm not friends with Emily Henderson, but we're not really strangers either.
+If you think about it: I'm not friends with Emily Henderson, but we're not really strangers either.
 You know?